 Early in 2001 the Quakers listed what had been their wonderful home since 1960, the Friends Meeting House, for sale.
 An enormously generous donor, wanting to preserve the spiritual integrity of the house and support the new Zen Center, offered to purchase the structure as a gift to AZC.
 AZC has now occupied this space since August 15, 2001.
 Given that our teacher, Seirin Barbara Kohn received Dharma Transmission from Zenkei Blanche Hartman, Abbess of the San Francisco Zen Center, and that Zenkei Hartman had nurtured the Clearspring Zendo/Austin Zen Center in many ways and originally sent Seirin Sensei to look after it, it was agreed that the official temple name for AZC be Zenkei-ji.
 Zenkei, Blanche's Dharma name, means “inconceivable joy” and ji means, “temple.”
 On October 13, 2002 Seirin Barbara Kohn was officially installed as Head Priest and Resident Teacher of the Austin Zen Center.

 After several years, Seirin decided to retire and move to California to be closer to her family.
 The sangha at AZC met several potential teachers, and finally settled on Kosho McCall.
-Kosho has been the teacher and head priest at AZC since May of 2009, and AZC continues to thrive under his guidance.
+Kosho has been the teacher and head priest at AZC since May of 2009, and Abbot in 2015.
+He retired in 2016.